 The anti-discrimination provision of the INA prohibits national origin discrimination with respect to hiring, firing, and recruitment or referral for a fee, by employers with more than three and fewer than 15 workers.
 Employers may not treat individuals differently because of their place of birth, country of origin, ancestry, native language, accent, or because they are perceived as looking or sounding "foreign."
 All work-authorized individuals are protected from national origin discrimination.
 The Equal Employment Opportunity Commission has jurisdiction over employers with 15 or more workers.

-OSC’s interventions involving allegations of national origin discrimination may be accessed here.
+IER’s interventions involving allegations of national origin discrimination may be accessed here.